 That said, you know I’m pro-batching whenever you can.
 I’d rather spend a few hours one day knocking out my content and stat analysis than spread that out over less time, but more days, posting natively to Instagram.

-But look, I know money can be tight for entrepreneurs on a budget so I want to make sure you're able to hit the ground running as quickly as possible and with your investments optimized.
+But look, I know money can be tight for entrepreneurs on a budget so I want to make sure you’re able to hit the ground running as quickly as possible and with your investments optimized.
 So which app gives you the most bang for your buck?
-I gave the most popular Instagram scheduling apps a go and here’s what I’ve found to be the best Instagram scheduling app for entrepreneurs like me (and you!), plus an update for 2021 now that Facebook is allowing all businesses access to their API.
-Let's dive in!
+I gave the most popular Instagram scheduling apps a go and here’s what I’ve found to be the best Instagram scheduling app for entrepreneurs like me (and you!), plus an update for 2022 now that Facebook /Meta is allowing all businesses access to their API.
+Let’s dive in!

-Instagram Scheduling Apps SHOWDOWN
+Instagram Scheduling App Showdown!

 Pros – easy to use, can schedule multiple formats of posts (will auto-post pictures to the feed, but for carousel and IG Stories, they’ll send a push notification reminder), can handle multiple accounts under one login, allows the first comment.

 Cons – Stats are not the best, hashtag research not helpful at all (especially once I saw the data Plann offers).
 Also, I’ve had, let’s say, spotty experiences with their customer service.

 2022 Update: My side-by-side deep dives of Planoly vs. Plann vs. Later.
 Check it out!